enkidevs/curriculum/lua/lua-core/tables-in-lua/more-data-types-in-lua.md

 These are Tables, Maps/Dictionaries, Sets and Arrays.

-Note that Maps, Sets, and Arrays are all a type of Table.
+Note that Maps/Dictionaries, Sets, and Arrays are all a type of Table.